We Can Help You File for Chapter 13 Bankruptcy in Missouri and Kansas

 - Attending the 341 meeting of creditors.
 You and the Trustee must have a meeting with your creditors after we file your bankruptcy paperwork.
 During the meeting, the Trustee and creditors will ask questions about your finances and bankruptcy case.
 Our attorneys can represent you during the 341 meeting of creditors.

-Your payment plan will start within 30 days after your Chapter 13 case is filed, which will give you time to be able to make the first monthly payment.
+Your payment plan will start within 30 days of filing your Chapter 13 case, which will give you time to be able to make the first monthly payment.

 Contact Our Kansas City Bankruptcy Attorneys for More Information

 The Kansas City bankruptcy attorneys at Troppito Miller Griffin, LLC can help you file Chapter 13 bankruptcy in Missouri and Kansas.
 You can schedule a free consultation with us by dialing (816) 221-6006 or by using the confidential contact form on our site.